graphql/composite-schemas-spec/spec/Section 1 -- Overview.md

 # Overview

-The GraphQL Composite Schemas specification describes how multiple GraphQL services, known as _subgraphs_, are combined into a single unified GraphQL schema called the _supergraph_.
+The GraphQL Composite Schemas specification describes how multiple GraphQL schemas, known as _source schemas_, are combined into a single unified GraphQL schema called the _composite schema_.

-For clients querying the unified GraphQL schema, the implementation details and complexities of the distributed systems behind it are hidden.
+For clients querying the GraphQL composite schema, the implementation details and complexities of the underlying distributed systems are hidden.
 The observable behavior of the distributed GraphQL executor is the same as that of a standard GraphQL executor as described by the GraphQL specification.